meshcloud/collie-hub/docs/accelerator/README.md

 - Align identity and access management.
 - Understand basic cost management in Azure.

-Thanks to Collie, you will be delivered a modular landing zone, which means it is very easy to extend your landing zone with further capabilities in the future.
+By design, Collie helps you build modular landing zones, which means it is very easy to extend your landing zone with further capabilities in the future.

 ### Add-on packages